 Residents will have the opportunity to complete the Teaching Certificate Program, in affiliation with the University of Kentucky College of Pharmacy, to teach small group and didactic lectures, and precept student pharmacists.

-Residents will conduct research, which includes presenting project results in a podium presentation format and developing a manuscript for submission to a journal.
+Residents will conduct research, which includes presenting project results at Great Lakes Pharmacy Residency Conference and developing a manuscript for submission to a journal.